noir-lang/noir/acvm-repo/acir/acir_docs.md

 In summary, solving a Brillig opcode performs the computation defined by its bytecode, on the provided inputs, and assign the result to the outputs witnesses, without adding any constraint.

 ### Directive
-This opcode is a specialisation of Brillig opcode.
+This opcode is a specialization of Brillig opcode.
 Instead of having some generic assembly code like Brillig, a directive has a hardcoded name which tells the solver which computation to do: with Brillig, the computation refers to the compiled bytecode of an unconstrained Noir function, but with a directive, the computation is hardcoded inside the compiler.
 Directives will be replaced by Brillig opcodes in the future.

 ### MemoryOp: memory abstraction for ACIR
 ACIR is able to address any array of witnesses.
-Each array is assigned an id (BlockId) and needs to be initialised with the MemoryInit opcode.
+Each array is assigned an id (BlockId) and needs to be initialized with the MemoryInit opcode.
 Then it is possible to read and write from/to an array by providing the index and the value we read/write, as arithmetic expression.
 Note that ACIR arrays all have a known fixed length (given in the MemoryInit opcode below)
 - block_id: identifier of the array
 - op: describe the memory operation to perform
 	- operation: constant expression having value 1 for a write to memory and 0 for a read